 When we began making sense of the old hand-written family tree and decided to put our findings onto a website so that we could share the information with other family members, it seemed a perfectly harmless activity.
 However we are aware that people may well have different views - they may not want their family details to be published in this way.
 (See Privacy below).
 They may be offended to find their close relatives misrepresented, with incorrect information or even the wrong photograph.
 We may upset people by accidentally assigning a death to someone who is very much alive.
 If therefore we have inadvertently trodden on anyone's toes, please contact us and we will do all we can to put it right.

 In the interests of privacy and with the disturbing increase in identity theft, the names and details of all living persons are omitted.
 Persons are deemed to be alive if their birth date is less than 110 years ago and no date of death is known.
 Also another difficulty is the recent death of children and young people.
-It would be wrong to publicise all their details when the rest of the family is simply shown as "Unnamed" (stealing the identity of recently deceased persons accounts for ten per cent of identity theft).
-These are therefore also shown as Unnamed.
+It would be wrong to publicise all their details when the rest of the family is simply shown as Unnamed Person (stealing the identity of recently deceased persons accounts for ten per cent of identity theft).
+These are therefore also shown as Unnamed Person.